-As amended July 2005.
+As amended July 2016.

 ARTICLE I. NAME

-name of this special interest section of the American Association of Law Libraries (AALL) shall be the Foreign, Comparative, and International Law Section.
+The name of this special interest section of the American Association of Law Libraries (AALL) shall be the Foreign, Comparative, and International Law Section.

 ARTICLE II.
 OBJECT